-How to Apply
+How to apply

-Nottingham City Council Applications
+Nottingham City Council applications

-The first round of applications closes on 31 October 2016, but you can still apply as a 'late entry' through the Nottingham City Council scheme after this date.
+The first round of applications closes on 31 October, but you can still apply as a 'late entry' through the Nottingham City Council scheme after this date.

 The term 'late entry' refers to the City Council's own system.
-NUAST does not consider any applications made during the 2016/17 academic year to be 'late', and once you have received official confirmation of your application from the City Council we will get in contact with you.
+NUAST does not consider any applications made during the 2019/20 academic year to be 'late', and once you have received official confirmation of your application from the City Council we will get in contact with you.

-If you apply before 31 October 2016, you will be notified by the City Council of the decision on your application by letter in early March.
+If you apply before 31 October, you will be notified by the City Council of the decision on your application by letter in early March.

-Applications made to the City Council after 31 October will be notified by letter from the end of May 2017 onwards, depending on when you submitted your application.
+Applications made to the City Council after 31 October will be notified by letter from the end of May onwards, depending on when you submitted your application.

-Once we have received official confirmation that your application has been successful, we will be in touch to invite you into NUAST to meet staff, fellow students and begin the transition process for your September 2017 start.
+Once we have received official confirmation that your application has been successful, we will be in touch to invite you into NUAST to meet staff, fellow students and begin the transition process for your September 2020 start.

-Nottinghamshire County Council Applications
+Nottinghamshire County Council applications

-To apply in the first round, your online application through the NCC application website must be completed by 31 October 2016.
-You can still apply after this date throughout the 2016/17 academic year for entry in September 2017.
+To apply in the first round, your online application through the NCC application website must be completed by 31 October.
+You can still apply after this date throughout the 2019/20 academic year for entry in September 2020.

-To apply after the County Council's 31 October 2016 deadline, we would recommend contacting the County Council Admissions team on 0300 500 8080 in the first instance for guidance on how to apply.
+To apply after the County Council's 31 October deadline, we would recommend contacting the County Council Admissions team on 0300 500 8080 in the first instance for guidance on how to apply.

-Once we have received official confirmation that your application has been successful, we will be in touch to invite you into NUAST to meet staff, fellow students and begin the transition process for your September 2017 start.
+Once we have received official confirmation that your application has been successful, we will be in touch to invite you into NUAST to meet staff, fellow students and begin the transition process for your September 2020 start.

-Where to Find Us
+Where to find us

-Parking spaces at NUAST are limited.
-We therefore advise visitors to use the free parking at the Dunkirk and Old Lenton Community Centre or the pay-and-display parking available at the Queen's Medical Centre (QMC).
+There is no parking at NUAST.
+We therefore advise visitors to use the free parking at the Dunkirk and Old Lenton Community Centre (available by prior arrangement for NUAST events) or the pay-and-display parking available at the Queen's Medical Centre (QMC).